seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   («Эффект: ШОРТ · ВЫСОКОЕ») says what the event is and not what to do about it, so every item ends with one clause naming which setups it strengthens, weakens or cancels.
 A clause that only restates the tag in words is deleted.
+- **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
+A name carried in that field with no `items[]` entry cannot be re-examined, cannot expire and cannot be withdrawn — it just accumulates.
+  Either the entry exists with today's reason, or the name leaves the field.
 - **ИТОГ is one line of four fields and is the last thing the Boss reads.** Nothing follows it — no state block, no commentary, no stage report.
 The machine state is a file now (§11), not a printed payload.